Therapist Archives | Page 3 of 6 | Rice Psychology

 An Anxious Return: Heading Back to Work During the COVID-19 Pandemic

-Consider the following story as it relates to this week’s topic.
 The company I work for reopened last week.
 I was excited at first to finally get out of the house and earn a paycheck again, but seeing the crowded hallways, closed office doors, and multiple face-to-face meetings are making me very anxious.
 At home, I was mindful of keeping things especially clean due to the COVID-19 pandemic.
 When going out to get groceries, I was even more careful.
-But now at work, with people hovering over me so much and participating in one meeting after the next, my anxiety is...
+But now at work, with people hovering over me so much and participating in one meeting after the next, my anxiety is getting out of control!
+People seem to have such different...

 Read More